Emerging Artist Fellowship

 Use your positions to increase access for other P.O.C artists to succeed.

-Dunamis is excited to launch this program in the Spring of 2022.
+Dunamis is excited to launch this program in the Winter/Spring of 2023.
 Our EAF program provides professional development training for emerging artists of color.

 Over the course of a year, you will have access to workshops, masterclasses, social events and one-on-one coaching to help develop your artistic lens and kickstart your career as a creative entrepreneur.
 The list of benefits includes: